adityarohatgi11/Regression_Analysis_London_Crime/README.md

-This repository contains a Python-based statistical analysis of the relationship between police deployment and crime rates in London's boroughs, inspired by the paper *"Panic on the Streets of London: Police, Crime, and the July 2005 Terror Attacks"* by Draca, Machin, and Witt (AER, 2011).
-The analysis explores the effectiveness of police as a crime deterrent using econometric methodologies.
+This repository contains an enhanced analysis of the relationship between police deployment and crime rates in London, incorporating both econometric methods and machine learning models.
+The study builds upon the paper *"Panic on the Streets of London: Police, Crime, and the July 2005 Terror Attacks"* by Draca, Machin, and Witt (AER, 2011).

 ---

 ## Project Overview

-The analysis investigates the impact of police deployment on crime rates using weekly panel data from 32 boroughs in London over two years.
+This analysis investigates the impact of police deployment on crime rates using weekly panel data from 32 boroughs in London over two years.
 The dataset includes variables such as crime, police hours, population, unemployment rate, labor force participation, demographic breakdowns, and more.
-The primary goal is to estimate the causal effect of police presence on crime rates while addressing challenges such as reverse causation and unobserved heterogeneity.
+The study employs econometric methods alongside machine learning models to estimate the causal effect of police presence on crime rates and to predict crime trends.

 ---